mrhaav/openwrt-packages/README.md

 PKG_RELEASE:=0.4\
 PKG_VERSION:=2022-03-15
-- wms: Added --storage argument for reading SMS from me, not only from sim.
+- wms: Added --storage argument for reading SMS from me, not only from sim. *Included in uqmi.git 2022-05-04*

 PKG_RELEASE:=0.4\
 PKG_VERSION:=2022-03-12